 The CDMS Commission has a rich history that spans 30 years.
 Offering the only independent, nationally accredited program that certifies disability management specialists, the Certification of Disability Management Specialists (CDMS) credential is the industry standard in workplace solutions and has long been recognized for excellence.
 It promotes competence, high professional standards, and ethical practice in the field.

 Beginning July 1, 2016, the management of the CDMS certification program was transferred to the Commission for Case Manager Certification (CCMC).
 The Commission is the largest and oldest accredited certification body that certifies case managers across all health care and practice settings.
 The Commission is a non-profit, NCCA accredited, volunteer organization that manages the Certified Case Manager® (CCM®) credential.

 Two CDMS representatives serve on the Commission’s Board of Commissioners, and the CDMS Test Development Committee works as a standing committee under the Commission’s governance.

 From its inception, the Commission has been focused on providing value and enhanced expertise to those practicing in the field.
 From advancing professional development to equipping employers and employees with the knowledge and skills necessary to assist individuals to remain at or return to work, the Commission is steadfast in its commitment to meeting the demands of the industry.

-The Core Knowledge Curriculum (CKC) and complement of continuing education products incorporate subject matter relevant to today’s disability management professionals who are involved in a variety of practice disciplines, including rehabilitation counseling, nursing, safety, risk management, and human resources.
+The Core Knowledge Curriculum (CKC) and related continuing education products incorporate subject matter relevant to today’s disability management professionals who are involved in a variety of practice disciplines, including rehabilitation counseling, nursing, safety, risk management, and human resources.